Anyone who used Facebook in the last 16 years has just days to file for settlement money. Here's how.

 Meta denied any liability or wrongdoing under the settlement, according to the recently created class-action website, set up to pay out money to the social network's users.

-However, the agreement means that U.S. residents who used Facebook between May 24, 2007, and December 22, 2022, can file a monetary claim as long as they do so before Friday, August 25 of this year.
+However, the agreement means that U.S. residents who used Facebook between May 24, 2007, and December 22, 2022, can file a monetary claim as long as they do so before Friday, August 25 at 11:59 p.m.
+PT of this year.

 How do I claim money under the Facebook settlement?